doug-newton/dorm/README.md

 Assume you have a table called users with an id, a name and an email field.

 Extend the Model class and set $table, $fillable, and $defaults as required.
-Additionally, implement input($data) and output() - which process and create arrays of object data respectively.
 The constructor must take no parameters.
 The accessors and mutators in this example aren't necessary.

 ```php
 use Dorm\Model;